-Unitholders who sell common units will recognize gain or loss equal to the difference between the amount realized and their tax basis in those common units.
-Prior distributions in excess of the total net taxable income allocated for a common unit which decreased a unitholder's tax basis in that common unit will, in effect, become taxable income to the unitholder if the common unit is sold at a price greater than the unitholder's tax basis in that common unit, even if the price is less than his original cost.
-A substantial portion of the amount the unitholder realizes, whether or not representing gain, will likely be ordinary income to the unitholder.
-Should the IRS successfully contest some positions we take, a unitholder could recognize more gain on the sale of common units than would be the case under those positions, without the benefit of decreased income in prior years.
-Also, unitholders who sell common units may incur a tax liability in excess of the amount of cash they receive from the sale.
+If you sell your common units, you will recognize gain or loss equal to the difference between the amount realized and your tax basis in those common units.
+Prior distributions to you in excess of the total net taxable income you were allocated for a common unit which decreased your tax basis in that common unit will, in effect, become taxable income to you if the common unit is sold at a price greater than your tax basis in that common unit, even if the price is less than your original cost.
+A substantial portion of the amount you realize, whether or not representing gain, will likely be ordinary income to you.
+Should the IRS successfully contest some positions we take, you could recognize more gain on the sale of your common units than would be the case under those positions, without the benefit of decreased income in prior years.
+Also, if you sell your common units, you may incur a tax liability in excess of the amount of cash you receive from the sale.